trevor-makes/avr-binary-weighted-dac/README.md

 TODO binary-weighted diagram

 Unfortunately, powers-of-two do not map well to the standard [E series](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers) (roughly based on powers-of-ten), which makes it difficult to select more than a few suitable resistors.
-For this reason, it's more common to build larger DACs with R-2R [resistor ladders](https://en.wikipedia.org/wiki/Resistor_ladder) which use twice as many resistors, but only of two values rather than a long sequence.
+For this reason, it's more common to build larger DACs with R-2R [resistor ladders](https://en.wikipedia.org/wiki/Resistor_ladder) which use twice as many resistors, but only consisting of two values (R and 2R).

-However, for a simple 6-bit binary-weighted DAC, the resistors can be sourced from the common E24 series.
-The closest match for 6.0 kΩ is 6.2 kΩ, but two 3.0 kΩ in series or two 12 kΩ in parallel can be substituted if better accuracy is needed.
+However, for a simple 6-bit binary-weighted DAC, the resistors can mostly be sourced from the E24 series, often found in cheap resistor kits.
+There isn't an exact match for 6.0 kΩ; the closest are 6.2 kΩ in E24 or 6.04 kΩ in E96, but two 3.0 kΩ in series or two 12 kΩ in parallel can be substituted if better accuracy is needed.

 ```
 E24   Value